+This article explains how to estimate the battery life of wireless sensors powered by batteries.
 Broadsens wireless vibration & temperature sensors have the best battery efficiency in the industry.
-This article explains how to estimate the battery life of wireless sensors powered by batteries.
 Broadsens recommends using 80% of the battery capacity for the battery life estimate in room temperature, which is more realistic in applications due to temperature variation and battery depreciation.
-If the sensor is working in a harsh environment with constant high temperature or low temperature, then we recommend using 70% of the battery capacity for realistic estimate.
+If a wireless vibration & temperature sensor works in a harsh environment , then we recommend using less than 60-70% of the battery capacity for more realistic estimate.
+Extreme cold temperature can reduce battery capacity significantly.
+For example, at -30 degree Celsius (-22 Fahrenheit), the battery capacity can reduce to only 25% of the nominal value.

-User can use this battery life calculator to calculate the battery life.
+User can use this battery life calculator to calculate the battery life based on current consumption.

-1. SVT-A series wireless vibration sensors.
+1. SVT-A series wireless vibration & temperature sensors.
 There are many different DAQ modes and sample rate options of SVT-A series sensors.
 Each DAQ mode and sample rate has different power consumption.
-User can refer to section 2.5 of the wireless vibration sensor system manual for power consumption of each mode.
+User can refer to section 2.5 of the “Wireless Gateway Operational Manual” for power consumption of each mode.

 Example 1.
 In this example, we take data in real time mode at 50Hz sample rate, the average current is 180uA with data acquisition and transmission based on the vibration sensor system manual.
 The average idle current including heart beat is 22uA.
 Assume that user takes data for 2 minutes every hour.
 Therefore, for each hour, 2/60 time is taking data, and 58/60 time is idle.
 Then the average current of the sensor consumption is 22*58/60+180*2/60=27.27 uA.
 If we input 80% of SVT sensor’s battery capacity, which is 960mA, and enter 0.027mA for the power consumption, then we know that the SVT-A wireless vibration sensor battery can last more than 4 years if user takes data for two minutes every hour in real-time mode (50Hz sample rate).